Bufige/Lini/README.md

 # Lini
-A simple [INI Parser](http://en.wikipedia.org/wiki/INI_file) written in C++.
+A simple cross platform [INI Parser](http://en.wikipedia.org/wiki/INI_file) written in C++.
 It's made to be fast,simple,small and easy to understand.

 Inside the .cpp/.h there are comments for better understanding of functions.